- More effective methods of tracking visa's that have, or are about to expire.

 The table below came from an article by Robert Warren called US Undocumented Population Continued to Fall from 2016 to 2017, and Visa Overstays Significantly Exceeded Illegal Crossings for the Seventh Consecutive Year, from the Center for Migration Studies website cmsny.org. shows how in 2016, well over half of the undocumented arrivals into the United States were from visa overstays.
 So, just like we need to reduce the number of illegal border crossings, which the article calls entered without inspection, we also need to reduce the numbers of illegal visa overstays.

 Though illegal immigration likely will never be eliminated, we need to do everything reasonably possible to reduce it to levels that are easily manageable.
 To do this, we need a more effective method of tracking individuals whose visas have or are about to expire.
 In addition to this, we need to simplify the process of renewing or extending visas.
 Also, it is important to have well known and well enforced punishments to visa overstays (Deportation).
 In fact, the process of renewing or extending a visa should be simple enough that legal immigrants who wish to stay have no need to think twice about whether they wish to extend their visa or not.
+We are only against illegal immigration, but we love legal immigrants who not only desire to become a part of our American family, but wish to do so while also respecting our laws.

 - Legal Immigration